Let’s talk about names like Eve, but make them longer.

 EVEREST

-The English name of the world’s highest mountain, Everest might indicate adventure or achievement.
+The English name of the world’s highest mountain, Everest might indicate adventure or ambition.
 After all, some hear it and think of scaling the heights; others think of the view from the top.
 Either way, it’s part-place name, part-virtue name.
 And while it’s rare, just like all the other Ev names, we’re hearing it more.

 EVERGREEN